Windows Update Issues

 Automatic Update Service

-Patch Management uses the Windows Update Agent (wuauserv service) when scanning for Microsoft patches.
+Patch Management for Windows uses the Windows Update Agent (wuauserv service) when scanning for Microsoft patches.
 The service displays Windows Update.

 - Logon to the device